psenough/NPlusPlusAssistant/README.md

 * display number of custom palettes installed (and warn of maximum when reached)

+* list all soundpacks on backup and select one to install or delete

+* list community soundpacks (from google spreadsheet) and select which to install

 ## Stuff it'll eventually do:

 * option to rename backups

 * icon to refresh lists (in case people are renaming on folder)

-* download soundpacks and select one to replace the current one

 * download metanet maps pack and select one to put on your map levels editor folder (for practice / remixes)